-The second in a series of linked CPD, this course guides participants through building the core of a curriculum to achieve the stated intent.
-You’ll consider the order in which concepts should be taught, how interleaving can improve long-term recall of knowledge, and how student knowledge can be developed at pace while avoiding cognitive overload.
-You’ll integrate practices including retrieval practice, peer instruction and other proven strategies to braid assessment through the curriculum leading to both improved learning, and confidence in teacher assessment of progress.
+The second in a series of linked CPD, this course instructs participants through building the core of a curriculum to achieve the stated intent.
+You’ll draw upon solid evidence as you consider the order in which concepts should be taught, how interleaving can improve long-term recall of knowledge, and how student knowledge can be developed at pace while managing cognitive load.
+In the context of computing you’ll integrate practices including retrieval practice, peer instruction and other proven strategies to braid assessment through the curriculum - leading to both improved learning, and confidence in teacher assessment of progress.

-To complement the knowledge structure of your curriculum you’ll consider effective pedagogy including direct instruction and semantic waves; you’ll consider the importance of high-quality questions in the computing classroom and make use of lots of simple, free and time-saving techniques to improve curriculum teaching among you and your colleagues.
+To complement the knowledge structure of your curriculum you’ll consider effective pedagogy including direct instruction and semantic waves, applied to the subject of computing; you’ll consider the importance of high-quality questions in the computing classroom and make use of lots of simple, free and time-saving techniques to improve curriculum teaching among you and your colleagues.
 You’ll also take a deeper dive into the pedagogy of teaching programming, ensuring that students finish the key stage prepared for the demands of GCSE Computer Science.

 You are advised to participate in module 1 prior to joining this CPD, either face-to-face or remotely.

 Do you prefer to learn in a classroom?
 If so, take a look at: KS3 computing (module 2): Creative curriculum content, sequencing and pedagogy

 Subject leaders of computing and teachers with responsibility for the KS3 computing curriculum.
 The course is free for teachers in English state schools who have completed the CS Accelerator certificate of GCSE subject knowledge.